What is a Medical Abortion and What is a Morning After Pill?

 How do I get it?
 Is it legal?

-Both morning after pills and the abortion pills are legal in all states in the U.S. and Federal Law prohibits discrimination against pregnant pharmacy customers, regardless of age.
+The morning after pill is legal in all states in the U.S. and Federal Law prohibits discrimination against pregnant pharmacy customers, regardless of age.
 In some pharmacies you may need to ask for the levonorgestrel emergency contraception products if they are stocked behind the counter, but these products are available without a prescription.

-Mifepristone is only available from a clinic, doctor’s office, or hospital and is stocked in retail pharmacies.
+However, mifepristone is not available in all states.
+In those states where it is available, it is available from a clinic, doctor’s office, or hospital and is stocked in retail pharmacies.
 Talk to your doctor to find a place to receive this product and associated care and monitoring.

 A pharmacist’s tips for taking emergency contraceptive products

-• Call your doctor if you vomit within 2 hours of taking the medications.
+- Call your doctor if you vomit within 2 hours of taking the medication.

-• After taking these medications, make sure you know whom to call and what to do, including going to an Emergency Room if you experience complications including prolonged heavy bleeding, severe abdominal pain, or sustained fever.
+- After taking mifepristone-misoprostol combination as directed, make sure you know whom to call and what to do, including going to an Emergency Room if you experience complications including prolonged heavy bleeding, severe abdominal pain, or sustained fever.

 Summary